zaha297/info_cyber/05 Encryption Techniques.md

 -  Ensure authenticity and non-repudiation
 -  A digital signature uses private key to sign data and public key to verify
 -  Certificates (X.509) are issued by Certificate Authorities (CAs) for trust verifivation(used in HTTPS)

+## Example:
+- browser verifies certificate signed by CA to ensure authenticity